robfatland/nexus/data/api.md

 ## Set up a VM

+We use a Virtual Machine on the Azure cloud as our development environment.
+This gets us away from having to build a development environment on our personal laptops.
+Everything we do on the cloud VM is facilitated either by browser or by the `VSCode` application.

+The MSE544 guide to setting up the Azure VM is pretty self-explanatory; so there are no further annotations here at this time.

 ## Build the NoSQL Database

-This will be called `robs-data-ocean` and it is built on the Azure portal, being careful to check **Do not apply** on the "Free Tier Discount".
-And West US 2 (Moses Lake).
-Be sure as well to **Disable** both aspects of Global Distribution.
+The database is given a unique, descriptive name.
+I used `robs-data-ocean`.
+This is built on the Azure portal, taking care to check **Do not apply** on the "Free Tier Discount".
+The chosen region is West US 2 (Moses Lake).
+Take care also to **disable** both aspects of Global Distribution.

-> Not addressed: apt install of `pip` and `venv` was already done for (below, out of sequence)
-> the Function App... in this case why no environment creation prior?
-Nothing about `PATH`.
-> I decide to close this VSCode session and start clean... but as I already ran it there is
-> nothing to be done in `sudo apt install -y` for `python` and `venv`.
-Ok... and
-> `pip3 install -r requirements.txt` takes some time but is also ok.

 Execute the loader Python script: